 Arizona Cardinals at New York Giants (-3)

 This could be one of the more fascinating matchups of the week.
 That’s not something commonly expressed about a game between two teams with losing records.
 However, especially if Saquon Barkley makes it back for this contest – likely a safe bet, given his upward trend in activity recently – this could well be the most entertaining Week 7 contest by the time it’s all said and done.
 If Sterling Shepard and Evan Engram can also return from their respective concussion and knee issues, then this will truly have the full array of ingredients for a back-and-forth affair between two exciting rookie quarterbacks.
 (FRIDAY AFTERNOON UPDATE: Barkley and Engram no longer carry injury designations, while Shepard has been ruled out for Sunday’s game).

 Kyler Murray was back over 300 yards again and also threw a career-high three touchdown passes against the Falcons in Week 6.
 He’ll have to travel across multiple time zones in this one.
 However, he faces a Giants squad that’s allowed the second-most passing yards (1,822) along with 10 passing touchdowns.
 Moreover, even though New York has done a good job of containing running quarterbacks (68 rushing yards on 27 carries allowed to QBs this season), they have surrendered three rushing touchdowns to the position.

 Then, the Cardinals haven’t exactly been a lockdown unit.
 In fact, they’re right behind Big Blue with 1,776 yards allowed through the air.
 What’s more, no team has yielded more than the 16 passing touchdowns Arizona has.
 Granted, the Cards have usually made opponents work their way deliberately down the field by keeping plays in front of them.
-Yet that would play right into Shepard’s, Barkley’s and Golden Tate’s wheelhouses, setting up a potentially prolific performance for Daniel Jones following some recent struggles.
+Yet that would play right into Barkley’s and Golden Tate’s wheelhouses, setting up a potentially prolific performance for Daniel Jones following some recent struggles.
 That could hold true even as Arizona gets back Patrick Peterson from a season-opening six-game suspension this week.

 Houston Texans at Indianapolis Colts (-1)